|Years||1974 (4x+ unplaced)|

 Getting into rowing

-She sculled a bit at home in the holidays at Leicester RC where she was the first woman member, and then went to Cambridge to do a PGCE, getting a blue in 1969.
+She sculled a bit at home in the holidays at Leicester RC where she was the first woman member, and then went to Cambridge to do a PGCE.
+She won the 1969 women’s Boat Race, which was the first one in which Cambridge rowed with macon blades.

 Liz represented England in the single sculls at the Home Countries match in 1971, which she won.
 She also won the singles and the doubles (with Jean Rankine) on the Sunday of the first Nottingham International Regatta in 1973 [the results in the Almanack are incorrect, having duplicated those of the previous day and Liz has the medals and newspaper clippings to prove it! – Ed.]